New to Athletics?

 We have approx. 200 members of all ages, as well as many younger children who come along ‘just for fun’, and lots of parents who, although are not official members, are very much part of the club.

-We have approx. 20 experienced and dedicated coaches and many of our teenage athletes also help out with the younger ones.
+We have approximately 20 experienced and dedicated coaches and many of our teenage athletes also help out with the younger ones.

 We welcome athletes of all ages and abilities – no experience necessary!

 Our home track is at Yate Outdoor Sports Complex.
-When completed it will be the best outdoor Track & Field facility in the South West.
+Re-laid in 2019, it the newest (and in our opinion best) outdoor Track & Field facility in the South West!

 Our website is full of information and is updated regularly, as are our social media pages, and we endeavour to keep club members up to date with latest news and athletic information.
 After you have read the following information please take a browse around our website which should contain all that you need to know as you begin your athletics journey.
 And if not, please do not hesitate to get in touch!